quizque/SteamBattleBot/README.md

 **You will need an alt account to use this (Or just use your own and let a friend play)**

 1. Start the application and sign in
   - If you got email verification it will ask you for the code.
-(2SA does not work at the moment, sorry!)

 2. Open the new admim.txt folder and replace the current text with your steamID64
   - You can find your steamID64 at [steamid.io](https://steamid.io/)